ParkerTenBroeck/embed_java/README.md

 This code initalized the values for `$sp` `$ra` `$gp` `$fp` and jumps to the `main` symbol.
 By default `main` is expected to have the signature `f() -> !` however `f()` will also work by simple exiting on return.

-`$sp` is initialized by first preforming a system call to get the length of `owned` memory then adding `0x80000000`. the stack grows downward towards `0x80000000`.
-It is reccomened that `shared` memory be kept a few bytes shorter than its maximum capacity as the buffer between the end of `shared` memory and the start of `owned` memory act as stack overflow protection.
-When the stack overflows java will throw a runtime exception of index out of bounds and execution of that thread will immediatly be ended.

-It would be nice if the stack uh grew upwards so you could dynamically increase the stack size but we can't all have what we want
+`$sp` is initialized to `0xFFFFFFF0` as owned memory "begins" at `0xFFFFFFFF` but the stack must be alligned to `0x8`.
+The stack will grow downwards until extending pass the length of the provided memory array causing a memory exception.
+Because the stack starts at the highest address and grows downwards it is possible to grow the stack or owned memory in general during runime.
+It is also possible to start the stack lower in memory and use the end of memory as thread local storage.

 ## Memory
 Each Thread contains two kinds of memory `shared` and `owned`.